Indrakens/minion-memory-game/README.md

    * No warnings were found through the JSHint (JavaScript) validator

 # DEPLOYMENT
 * The site was deployed to GitHub pages.
-The stepsto deploy are:
+The steps deploy are:
-   *  In the GitHub repositry, navigate to the Settings tab
+   *  In the GitHub repository, navigate to the Settings tab
    *  From the source section drop-down menu, select the Main Branch
    *  Once the main branch has been selected, the page provided the link to the completed website.